jay-shenoy/LBM_everywhere/README.md

 Move to non-isothermal flows starting with natural convection/Rayleigh bernard convection , forced convection , mixed convection

-Than I moved to aeroacoustics , slip flows , MHD natural convection , Nano fluids , Ferro fluids , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection.
+Than I moved to aeroacoustics , slip flows ,natural convection with (MHD, Nano fluids , Ferro fluids) , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection.

 I have also done isothermal , non-isothermal VP-LBM where bounce back on obstacle(no slip BC or in general dirichlet BC) can be avoided using external force.